![[A picture of Oliver Kirchkamp]](../images/oliver5344.jpeg)

 - Software

-- For our practical examples (during the entire course) we will use the software environment R. I think that it is helpful to coordinate on one environment and R has the advantage of being free and rather powerful.
+- For our practical examples (during the entire course) we will use the software environment R. I think that it is helpful to coordinate on one environment.
+R is free, it is very powerful, and it is popular in the field.

-- The R Guide, Jason Owen (Easy to read, tries to explain R with the help of examples from basic statistics)
+- The R Guide, Jason Owen (Easy to read, explains R with the help of examples from basic statistics)

-- Simple R, John Verzani (Tries to explain R with the help of examples from basic statistics)
+- Simple R, John Verzani (Explains R with the help of examples from basic statistics)

 - Einführung in R, Günther Sawitzki (In German.
-Rather compact introduction.
-The statistical part can be quite demanding)
+Rather compact introduction.)

-- Econometrics in R, Grant V. Farnsworth (The introduction to R is rather compact and pragmatic.
-The econometric models go beyond what we are doing in this lecture)
+- Econometrics in R, Grant V. Farnsworth (The introduction to R is rather compact and pragmatic.)

 - An Introduction to R, W. N. Venables und D. M. Smith (The focus is more on R as a programming language)